ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Key Type Value: This is the value used to identify the keying material.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a string.

-* Profile: This field may contain a descriptive string of a profile to be used with this item.
-This should be a value that is in the Name column of the "ACE Groupcomm Profile" Registry.
+* Profile: This field may contain one or more descriptive strings of profiles to be used with this item.
+The values should be taken from the Name column of the "ACE Groupcomm Profile" Registry.

 * Description: This field contains a brief description of the keying material.